ViolaFlower/Legacy-Tweaks/README.md

 - Get the latest updates about development
 - Talk with and collaborate with our team
 - And just hang out with the rest of our community!

-## ❓ Why Choose Legacy Tweaks Over Legacy4J?
-Legacy4J was built as an all-in-one LCE recreation.
-While on paper, that sounds like a good idea, in reality, it causes problems.
-Legacy4J is bloated, and can cause issues with mod compatibility.
-Legacy Tweaks fixes these problems by being built with customizability and mod compatibility in mind.

-Overall, Legacy Tweaks was designed to address the issues that plagued Legacy4J from the beginning.

 ## 📥 Installation Guide
 Legacy Tweaks is available for multiple mod loaders, but [Fabric Loader](https://fabricmc.net/use) is recommended.
 If you are using a third-party launcher (such as Prism Launcher), it should have built-in functionality to automatically install mod loaders.
 Once you have installed your mod loader of choice, simply place Legacy Tweaks into your mods folder like any other mod.